 The entrance hall, as well as the reception area of ryokans are typically spacious and big.
 Some even have couches and chairs where guests can have a seat and talk.

 This is what a typical ryokan room looks like.
 The floor is made of tatami.
-Tatami are thick woven straw mats which are uniform in dimensions.
-The doors on the other hand are sliding Fusuma doors.
+Tatami is thick woven straw mats which are uniform in dimensions.
+The doors, on the other hand, are sliding fusuma doors.

 “Furo” is a Japanese bath.
 It can also be called “ofuro.”
 This is not meant for the routine of washing the body, but for relaxing and hanging around.
 Almost all ryokans have public ofuros.
 Since everybody can use this facility.
 It is very important to cleanse before soaking in it.

 If you’re on a tight budget and ryokans seem expensive to you, there is another option.
 There is a budget version of ryokans and they are called “minshuku”.
-As expected, the meals may be simpler and at some places you have to bring your own bedding.
+As expected, the meals may be simpler and in some places, you have to bring your own bedding.